otrv4/otrv4/otrv4.md

 ```

 In addition, OTRv4 also has a long-lived forging key, used to protect against
-the KCI vulnerability.
+KCI attacks.
 This type is serialized as follows:

 ```
 OTRv4 public Ed448 forging key (ED448-FORGING-KEY):